Each transformation taught me what I needed to understand about my body and how it reacts to various types of food.

 I’ve discovered an interesting thing.
 In the spring and summer, when it’s warm outside, I naturally crave more plants and fruits and less meats and fats.
 In the fall and winter, when it’s cooler, I naturally crave more meats and fats and less plants and fruits.

 I listen to my body and honor how it reacts to the seasons and the earth that supplies my sustenance.
 And, it feels good.

-I don’t have cravings.
+I don’t have wild insatiable cravings anymore.
 I just eat delicious food that is lovingly prepared and naturally raised.

 I guess you could say I’m a seasonal vegetarian.
 Or, a seasonal meat eater, depending on how you look at it.